 The anti-PLA2R titer is also useful for therapy monitoring.
-In patients who respond well to immunosuppressive treatment, it decreases.
-With a relapse of the disease, the antibody titer increases again.3,4 Moreover, a high anti-PLA2R titer was identified as a risk factor for patients not achieving a remission of proteinuria by the treatment.
+In patients who successfully respond to immunosuppressive treatment, it decreases.
+In the event of a relapse of the disease, the antibody titer rises again.3,4 Moreover, a high anti-PLA2R titer was identified as a risk factor for patients not achieving a remission of proteinuria by the treatment.

-As is shown clearly by the study of Beck et al., the immediate immunological responde to therapy is much stronger than the clinical reaction.
-For example, titers of anti-PLA2R autontibodies in patients responding to immunosuppresive treatment decreased months prior to a decrease in proteinuria.3 Hoxha et al. found the same in the investigated patients: a reduction of the anti-PLA2R titers by 81% within 3 months after the start of immunosuppressive treatment.
+The study by Beck et al. further demonstrated that the immediate immunological response to therapy is significantly stronger than the clinical response.
+Thus, titer of anti-PLA2R autoantibodies in patients responding to immunosuppressive treatment decreased months before the reduction in proteinuria.3 Hoxha et al. came to the same conclusion: they found an 81% reduction in the anti-PLA2R titer of patient studied within 3 months after the start of immunosuppressive treatment.
 At the same time, the proteinuria decreased by around 39%.4

-In around 40% of pMN patients, the disease reappears after kidney transplantation.6 The risk of recurrence is especially high if anti-PLA2R autoantibodies persist over a time period of six months after the organ transplant.7 As part of the risk assessment the titer can help to determined the necessity and intensity of immunosuppressive treatment after kidney transplantion in order to prevent a relapse.
+In around 40% of pMN patients, the disease reappears after kidney transplantation.6 The risk of recurrence is especially high if anti-PLA2R autoantibodies persist over a time period of six months after the organ transplant.7 As part of the risk assessment the titer can help to determine the necessity and intensity of immunosuppressive treatment after kidney transplantation in order to prevent a relapse.

 1Hofstra et al., Clin J Am Soc Nephrol 6, 1286-1291 (2011)